Today’s Joanna Page is Gideon’s Daughter, a film Stephen Poliakoff made for the BBC in 2005/6.

 Just as Christian Bale uses a different American accent in every movie he does, Page seems to use a different English accent in all her English-accented roles (cf To The Ends of the Earth, The Cazalets, From Hell, The Lost World, David Copperfield).
 Here, though, there’s just a hint of Welsh which makes me think either:

 - It’s a Catherine Zeta allusion, given CZ’s various dilemmas over modelling contracts, movie choices, etc in both 1997 and 2004/5, and her attempts to switch from a Mumbles accent to an American accent; or

 - I’m listening for it too hard or it’s wishful thinking on my part.

 Once inside, she seeks out Gideon and asks him if he’d help her with her dilemma:

 She spells out her problem to him later at another party.

 But like a self-obsessed PR man who’s discovered that the less he listens, the more people pay attention to him (Really?
 Are you sure about that, Stephen?), he blanks her – the fool:

 Eventually, she comes back to check he’d been listening in the first place:

 But she can’t find him.

-But if Poliakoff's your thing, it's available on DVD, too, complete with an interview with Stephen Poliakoff, a commentary by Stephen Poliakoff and Bill Nighy, cast interviews and a BBC4 Timeshift documentary.
+If Poliakoff’s your thing, Gideon’s Daughter is available on DVD, complete with an interview with Stephen Poliakoff, a commentary by Stephen Poliakoff and Bill Nighy, cast interviews and a BBC Four Timeshift documentary.